-- 1) Master's degree in some of the Human Service areas or a Master's degree with qualified work experience in Human Services.
-Human Services Fields include: Psychology, Counseling and Guidance, Rehabilitation Counseling, Social Work, Special Education, Therapeutic Recreation.
-Other fields depending on the coursework of the degree might be considered: Child Development and Family Relations, Criminal Justice, Education, Health Education, Nursing, Occupational Therapy, Physical Therapy, Religion, Social Sciences, Sociology and Anthropology. - A minimum undergraduate grade point average of 2.75 and/or graduate grade point average (GPA) or equivalent of 3.00 or higher to be considered for admission. - 3) Graduate Record Examination - 4) Completed and signed application form accompanied by the appropriate fee prior to the established deadline dates. - 5) Current resume/vitae. - 6) Three letters of recommendation preferably from current or past professors. - 7) Statement of Purpose which should be double spaced, typed, and one to two pages in length, articulating career goals. - a.
-Letter of intent written during the interview. - 8) Official transcripts from all undergraduate and graduate institutions attended. - 9) International students must submit an official evaluation of academic credentials by an authorized agency.
-Please refer to the Catalog section entitled International Students for a detailed description of this requirement.

-- 10) Completion with a grade of "B" or better of the following prerequisites at the graduate level:
+- 1. Master's degree in some of the Human Service areas or a Master's degree with qualified work experience in Human Services.
+Human Services Fields include: Psychology, Counseling and Guidance, Rehabilitation Counseling, Social Work, Public Health, Special Education, Therapeutic Recreation.
+Other fields depending on the coursework of the degree might be considered: Child Development and Family Relations, Criminal Justice, Education, Health Education, Nursing, Occupational Therapy, Physical Therapy, Religion, Social Sciences, Sociology, and Anthropology. - 2.
+A combined undergraduate and graduate grade point average (GPA) or equivalent of 3.0 or higher to be considered for admission. - 3.
+Completed and signed application form accompanied by the appropriate fee prior to the established deadline dates. - 4.
+Current resume/vitae. - 5.
+Three letters of recommendation, preferably from current or past professors. - 6.
+A Statement of Purpose which should be double spaced, typed, and one to two pages in length, articulating career goals. - 7.
+A one page writing sample prepared in the Human Services Office right before the interview. - 8.
+Official transcripts from all undergraduate and graduate institutions attended. - 9.
+International students must submit an official evaluation of academic credentials by an authorized agency.
+Please refer to the Catalog section entitled International Students for a detailed description of this requirement. - 10.
+Completion with a grade of "B" or better of the following prerequisites at the graduate level: - Statistics - Research Design

-- Statistics

-- Research Design